tdg5/stats-learning-notes/chapter-05-resampling-methods.md

 It can be shown that leave-one-out cross validation is a special case of K-fold cross validation where $$ K = n . $$

-Typical values for $$ K $$ are 5 or 10 since these values require for less computation than when $$ K $$ is equal to $$ n . $$
+Typical values for $$ K $$ are 5 or 10 since these values require less computation than when $$ K $$ is equal to $$ n . $$

 Cross validation can be used both to estimate how well a given statistical